cgroza/GraffiTE/docs/source/index.rst

    -

-      2. Pull the singularity image (this is long but only required once)
+      2. Pull the apptainer image (this is long but only required once)

    ::

-      singularity pull --arch amd64 graffite_latest.sif library://cgroza/collection/graffite:latest
+      apptainer pull --arch amd64 graffite_latest.sif library://cgroza/collection/graffite:latest

    -